Hinamatsuri: Placement of dolls

 store display in Seattle, Washington, featuring all 7 tiers.

 An Emperor doll with an Empress doll, in front of a gold screen.
 The optional lampstands are also partially visible.

-(video) A five platform doll set.
+(video) A seven platform doll set next to a three platform set.

 is a variation of the traditional dolls (Kanzo-Yashiki, Kōshū, Yamanashi Prefecture).

 First, top platform

 The top tier holds two dolls, known as imperial dolls (内裏雛, dairi-bina).
 The word means "imperial palace".
 These are the holding a ritual baton (笏, shaku) and holding a fan.
 The pair are also known as (殿, tono) and (姫, hime) (lord and princess) or (御内裏様, Odairi-sama) and (御雛様, Ohina-sama) (honored palace official and honored doll).
 Although they are sometimes referred to as the Emperor and Empress, they only represent the positions and not particular individuals themselves (with the exception of some dolls from the Meiji Era that actually depict Emperor Meiji and Empress Shōken).
 The two are usually placed in front of a gold folding screen (屏風, byōbu) and placed beside green Japanese garden trees.

 Optional are the two lampstands, called (雪洞, bonbori), and the paper or silk lanterns that are known as (火袋, hibukuro), which are usually decorated with cherry or plum blossom patterns.

 Complete sets would include accessories placed between the two figures, known as (三方飾, sanbō kazari), composing of two vases of artificial peach branches (口花, kuchibana).

 Generally speaking, the Kansai style arrangement has the male on the right, while Kantō style arrangements have him on the left (from the viewer's perspective).